Continuing Education Activity

 Finasteride is a competitive inhibitor of types II and III 5-alpha-reductase isoenzyme, resulting in inhibition of testosterone conversion to dihydrotestosterone (DHT).
 Finasteride has minimal selectivity for the type I 5-alpha-reductase enzyme.
 The type I 5-alpha-reductase isomer is present in sebaceous glands, sweat glands, dermal papillae cells, and epidermal and follicular keratinocytes.
 Type II is in the outer root sheaths of hair follicles, the epididymis, vas deferens, seminal vesicles, and the prostate.

-The bioavailability of finasteride is approximately 65% and is not affected by food.
-Finasteride is approximately 90% protein bound with a volume of distribution of 76 L at a steady state.
+In the clinical study using 1 mg tablets, the bioavailability of finasteride is observed at approximately 65% and is not affected by food.
+Finasteride is approximately 90% protein bound with a volume of distribution of 76 L at a steady-state and can cross the blood-brain barrier.
 Upon discontinuation of finasteride, DHT levels return to normal within 14 days.
 In patients treated for benign prostate hyperplasia, the prostate volume returns to baseline within three months; patients receiving treatment for androgenic alopecia have a reversal of hair count within 12 months.